Back to Bass Tour: Background

 The tour was officially announced on 12 September 2011 via his official page.
 The first announcements concerned shows to be held in Northern America between October and December 2011.
 On 15 November 2011, the European dates were announced.
 That leg of the tour ended in March 2012, followed by four performances in Africa.

 Sting returned for the a summer tour to Northern America, playing seven shows in the beginning of June before heading back to Europe.
 He played several shows at festivals throughout June and July 2012.

 In June 2012, Sting announced a return to Europe in fall, playing shows predominantly in France and Central Europe during November 2012.

+In October 2022 ahead of his Asian tour, Sting, an environmental advocate, requested for his Manila show to be relocated from the SM Mall of Asia Arena to the Smart Araneta Coliseum due to allegations of the initial venue's owners, SM, being involved in deforestation projects.

 On 22 January 2013 it was announced that Sting would continue to tour as part of the Back to Bass Tour in the Summer of 2013, with various shows being announced for Europe and Northern America.
 The tour would commence at the end of May 2013 with a concert in Kelowna, Canada, after a 10-month break.
 Further announcements of dates were made all through February and March, some of them explicitly stating that "... additional cities [are] to be announced!".
 The final dates were announced on his official page on 18 April 2013, with a concert being held at the famous Montreux Jazz Festival.
 The 2013 Summer tour will have 40 stops in Northern America and Europe, and will be most likely the last leg of this tour.